platformsh/platformsh-docs/reference/toolstacks/python/README.md

-   This configuration asks our web server to handle HTTP requests at "/static" to serve static files stored in `/app/static/` folder while everything else are forwarded to your application server.
+   This configuration asks our web server to handle HTTP requests at "/static" to serve static files stored in `/app/static/` folder while everything else is forwarded to your application server.

 5. Create any Read/Write mounts.
 The root file system is read only.
    You must explicitly describe writable mounts.